datascimanufacturing/datascimanufacturing.github.io/team.md

   <tr>
     <td style="vertical-align:top;width:100px;"><img src="images/danai.jpg"/></td>
     <td style="vertical-align:top;">
-      <b>Danai Korre, PhD,</b> is a Research Associate in Augmented and Virtual Reality at the University of Edinburgh.
-She has an MSc in digital media and holds a PhD in Human-Oriented Artificial Intelligence, User Experience (UX) research and Data Science with a focus on embodied conversational agents and mobile serious games.
-She has more than 8 years of experience in EdTech and is a review editor in mobile and ubiquitous computing.
+      <b>Danai Korre, PhD,</b> is an Associate Lecturer in Data Science for Manufacturing at the School of Engineering, University of Edinburgh.
+Prior to this, she served as a Research Associate in Augmented Reality at the same institution from April 2020.
+She is an established and versatile researcher with over 10 years of experience in data science, conversational user interfaces, user experience (UX) research and educational technology (EdTech).
+Throughout her career, she has been the recipient of several grants and awards, highlighting her dedication and contributions to her field.
+Notable grants include the Principal's Teaching Award for "Computational thinking in data science: Strategies for Effective Learning" in 2023 and the Bayes Seed Funding for "Industrial Datasets for Upskilling the Manufacturing Workforce" in the same year.
+She has actively participated in professional activities, scientific workshops, and conferences, where she has presented her research findings and engaged with the academic community.
+Additionally, Danai has made significant contributions as a teacher and supervisor, sharing her knowledge and expertise with students at various levels.

 <p>&nbsp;</p>
 <ul>
   <li>Twitter: <a href="https://twitter.com/danaikorre">@danaikorre</a></li>